-Usually, this is caused by a problem with your internet connection or the settings on your phone.
+If you can't connect to WhatsApp, this is usually caused by a problem with your Internet connection or your phone's settings.

 Please try these steps to fix your connection:

-- Go to Android Settings > Data usage > Menu Button > make sure Restrict background data is unchecked.
+- Open your phone's Settings app > Data usage > and make sure that Cellular data is turned on.

 - Try connecting to different Wi-Fi hotspots.